SalomePlatform/adao/doc/en/theory.rst

-The optimal estimation of the true parameters :math:`\mathbf{x}^t`, given the background :math:`\mathbf{x}^b` and the observations :math:`\mathbf{y}^o`, is then the "*analysis*" :math:`\mathbf{x}^a` and comes from the minimisation of an error function, explicit in variational assimilation, or from the filtering correction in assimilation by filtering.
+The optimal estimation of the true parameters :math:`\mathbf{x}^t`, given the background :math:`\mathbf{x}^b` and the observations :math:`\mathbf{y}^o`, is then called an "*analysis*", noted as :math:`\mathbf{x}^a`, and comes from the minimisation of an error function, explicit in variational assimilation, or from the filtering correction in assimilation by filtering.

 In **variational assimilation**, in a static case, one classically attempts to minimize the following function :math:`J`: